These Are Frequently Asked Questions.

 The normal refrigerator and freezer temperatures of a residential refrigerator is about 38° F, and for the freezer, it is about 0° F. Your control settings should be set at the midpoint setting to achieve these temperatures.
 If you have to adjust your controls beyond the normal settings to achieve these temperatures, it may be a sign of a problem.

 Yes, absolutely.
-The average price of our repairs is one tenth (1/10th) the cost of a new fridge.
+The average price of our repairs is less than one tenth (1/10th) the cost of a new fridge.
 Plus, your repaired refrigerator will likely last longer than a new model.
 The old adage, “They don’t make them like they used to” is the cold truth, especially when referring to refrigerators.
 Older refrigerators are built better because the parts used were stronger and designed to last longer.
 Now refrigerators are designed to be more energy efficient, forcing manufacturers to use smaller parts to perform the same job, causing them to break down sooner.

 Once again, it depends.
 Mostly, it depends on the manufacturer.
 Ironically, the newer a refrigerator is the more likely it is to have compressor or refrigerant (Freon) issues than an older model, either of which is considered a major repair, even by the EPA.
 However, most refrigerator repair service calls only require a minor repair to resolve cooling problems with your refrigerator or freezer.